THE MENUS FROM OUTER SPACE

-Which are your favourite Dubai restaurants?
+Which are your favorite Dubai restaurants?

-Manhattan Grill in the Grand Hyatt.
+Manhattan Grill at the Grand Hyatt.
 They have a very good chef producing very good food.
 It’s a strictly classical steakhouse, but it’s well done.
 If you like well executed traditional good food, Verre is always a safe bet.

 What single things would improve the Dubai restaurant scene?